tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher.md

 USE GRAPH financialGraph

 # create a query
-CREATE OR REPLACE OPENCYPHER QUERY c3(string acctName) {
+CREATE OR REPLACE OPENCYPHER QUERY c3(string accntName) {

     // match an edge pattern-- symbolized by ()-[]->(), where () is node, -[]-> is a directed edge
     // In cypher, we use $param to denote the binding literal